vleague2/grocery-crud/README.md

 ![GIF of Grocery CRUD](./screencast.gif)

+## How to Use the App
+The application is currently not hosted anywhere.
+You can view it on your machine locally with the following steps:

+* Clone down the repo.
+* Run "npm install" in the command line to install the required node modules.
+* Navigate to index.html in the src folder.
+* Open index.html in the browser.

 ## How the App Works
 * The application displays the grocery list by default and pulls un-purchased items from the Firebase collection.
 * The user is able to delete current items from the database if they no longer wish to purchase them, which utilizes Firebase's remove method.